cristianoliveira/challenges-ruby/README.md

 # Challenges
 Some challenges solved in ruby

+# MIT - Airport Reservation System
+An airport with only single runway.
+Build algorithm to reserve the runway for landings That algorithm should be able to:
+ - Request and reserve specific landing times (T)
+ - Add T to a Set of reservation (R) if there are no one scheduled within K minutes
+ - Remove from R after plane land
+ - All the operations should be done in O(log n) time where n = R(size) Where T times, R reservation and K is parameter setted in 3

+Past schedules must be not allowed

 # Isomorfic words
 Given two strings s and t, determine if they are isomorphic.
 Two strings are isomorphic if the characters in s can be replaced to get t.